kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 to new versions of a CustomResourceDefinition.

-When a CustomResourceDefinition is first created, the first version is set at an appropriate stability level and an version number.
+When a CustomResourceDefinition is first created, the first version is set at an appropriate stability level and a version number.
 For example `v1beta1` would indicate that the first version is not yet stable.
 All custom resource objects will initially be stored at this version.